-SPAN 1101 Beginning Spanish I 0.5 unit An introduction to the Spanish language with emphasis on understanding and speaking the language and mastering its structure.
+Beginning Spanish I

+An introduction to the Spanish language with emphasis on understanding and speaking the language and mastering its structure.
 Spanish and Spanish-American cultural values are stressed in linguistic and reading materials.
-No previous knowledge of Spanish is required.
-Laboratory required
+Note: This course is designed for students with no previous knowledge of Spanish.
+Students with previous knowledge of Spanish cannot take this course for credit.